-One of the most important parts of the immune system, the lymphatic system does a robust job at protecting the body from disease and infection.
-Connected to your blood vessels, the lymphatic system is comprised of an extensive system of ‘nodes’ and other organs that work together as an impressive self-defense system, coordinating white blood cells that filter bacteria, viruses, cancer cells, and other unwanted substances from the body.
+One of the most important parts of the immune system, the lymphatic system does a robust job of protecting the body from disease and infection.
+Connected to your blood vessels, the lymphatic system is comprised of an extensive system of ‘nodes’ and other organs that work together as an impressive self-defence system, coordinating white blood cells that filter bacteria, viruses, cancer cells, and other unwanted substances from the body.
 As a distribution network, the lymphatic system is crucial to maintaining our health.
 Here’s how to help it continue running optimally in the cold...

 Ways to Promote the Healthy Functioning of the Lymphatic System